 Virgin Atlantic Flying Club (for Delta)

-- The short story: Virgin Atlantic used to offer very competitive pricing for Delta business class between the US and Asia.
-Unfortunately, in early 2021 Virgin Atlantic moved to a distance-based award chart which has increased prices dramatically.
-They may still offer better pricing than Delta does and in some cases you may find six or more seats available in business class, so this can be a useful option for those looking to fly many passengers (though it is pricey and availability is inconsistent and unpredictable).
+• The short story: Virgin Atlantic used to offer very competitive pricing for Delta business class between the US and Asia.
+Unfortunately, Virgin now uses a distance-based award chart which has dramatically increased prices.
+They may still offer better pricing than Delta does and in some cases you may find multiple seats available, so this can be a useful option for those looking to fly several passengers (though it is pricey and availability is inconsistent and unpredictable).
 Taxes leaving the US are just $5.60 one way.

 How to get the miles